 Fully vaccinated travelers need to present their CDC-issued vaccination certificate upon arrival in Finland, after which there will be no mandatory COVID-19 testing or need to stay in quarantine.

 Still unvaccinated travelers are only allowed to enter Finland if they have essential reasons for that.
 The unvaccinated travelers also need to provide a negative COVID-19 test result, furnish proof of recent recovery from COVID-19, or take two COVID-19 tests upon arrival in Finland.
 Unvaccinated minors under the age of 18 can enter Finland with vaccinated parents or guardians.

-The latest updates about entry requirements to Finland can be found on the Finnish Border Guard website.
+The latest updates about travel restrictions in Finland can be found on the Finnish Border Guard website.
 The FINENTRY online portal allows users to enter their travel information to confirm entry requirements based on their country of origin and health status, this also includes vaccination details.

 More than 50% of Finnish adults now vaccinated